 The grant of instruments provides the impetus for music programs to be restored, but this is only the beginning of our partnerships with school districts nationwide.

-There have been cases in some of VH1 Save The Music Foundation grantee school communities where school programs that had been jump started by the Foundation were threatened to be eliminated.
+There have been cases in some VH1 Save the Music Foundation grantee school communities where school programs that had been jump-started by the Foundation were threatened to be eliminated.
 In each case a letter was sent to the principal of the grantee school and the school board members and superintendent from the school district stating concern about the pending elimination and stating the original agreement to maintaining the program made by the school district and meetings were set up to follow up with Senior Leadership in the school districts.
-In most all cases the programs were not eliminated.
+In almost each case the programs were not eliminated.

 Educational Workshops – The Foundation often provides workshops on the benefits of music education at AASA and NSBA conferences.
 The Foundation conducts Principal workshops in various grant-recipient communities.

 VH1 Save The Music Ensemble Academy – The Foundation and their manufacturing partners present half-day professional development workshops for the music teachers in all active grantee school districts.
 The clinics are planned and tailored to each school’s districts individual needs.

 Honors – In addition to providing workshops on the benefits of music education at the AASA and the NSBA conferences, the Foundation honors – in front of thousands of school board members and administrators from around the country – those school district officials who have been supportive of music education.